 Long gone are the days when Instagram posts appear in your feed in chronological order.
 Now, a post’s success depends on the formidable Instagram algorithm.

 The algorithm determines which posts appear first, which accounts are recommended to your target audience, and which stories pop up first.
-Even with super engaging content that your target audience will undoubtedly love, your content may never make it to their eager eyes unless you learn how to first please the algorithm.
+Even with super engaging content that your target audience will undoubtedly love, your content may never make it to their eager eyes unless you learn how to first please the algorithm and make that a key part of your Instagram marketing strategy.

 And how do you do that?